Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

 Constructing $\mathcal I_\alpha$ through permutation tests eliminates any reliance on uncontrolled large-sample approximations, but has the drawback of requiring significant computational resources.
 While a naive construction of $\mathcal I_\alpha$ might proceed by directly computing \eqref{intropvalue} for all possible $\bs w$ to find $L_\alpha$ and $U_\alpha$, this is extremely inefficient, and infeasible even for small $n$.
 The problem of efficiently determining $\mathcal I_\alpha$ then reduces to two subproblems.
 First, minimize the number of permutation tests required to find $L_\alpha$ and $U_\alpha$.
 Second, minimize the computational effort required to perform a permutation test.

 Regarding the first subproblem, Rigdon and Hudgens showed that $\mathcal I_\alpha$ can be constructed using at most $O(n^4)$ permutation tests \cite{rigdon2015randomization}.
 Later, Li and Ding showed that the same intervals could be constructed in $O(n^2)$ permutation tests in the balanced case, where an equal number of subjects are assigned to treatment and control (that is, $n = 2m$) \cite{li2016exact}.
 They also provided numerical evidence that their algorithm reproduces the Rigdon--Hudgens intervals in unbalanced trials (but did not give a proof of this statement).
-Specifically, they showed that the interval their algorithm returns always contains the corresponding Rigdon--Hudgens interval $\mathcal I_\alpha$, but did not exclude the possibility that theirs are strictly larger for unbalanced designs.
+Specifically, they showed that the interval their algorithm returns always contains the corresponding Rigdon--Hudgens interval $\mathcal I_\alpha$, but did not exclude the possibility that it is strictly larger for some unbalanced designs.

 We now consider the second subproblem.
 An \emph{exact permutation test} enumerates all $\binom{n}{m}$ possible assignments of subjects, which grows exponentially in $n$ and quickly becomes computationally infeasible.
 Rigdon and Hudgens therefore recommend performing approximate permutation tests, where the permutation $p$-value is approximated by Monte Carlo simulation with a fixed number of samples $K$ from the distribution of $\bs {\tilde Z}$ in \eqref{intropvalue}.
 However, such intervals may fail to cover at the nominal rate due to Monte Carlo error.
 Further, previous literature has not provided any formal analysis regarding the question of how large $K$ should be taken so that the resulting intervals $\mathcal I_\alpha$ cover the unknown parameter $\tau(\bs y)$ with high probability.
-Such an analysis is not entirely straightforward, since if one uses approximate permutation tests in the Rigdon--Hudgens and Li--Ding algorithms described previously, the acceptance and rejection decisions made by successive tests may be highly correlated.
+Such an analysis is not entirely straightforward, since the testing in the Li--Ding algorithm described previously is done in a sequential manner, on a particular subset of the potential outcome tables, and the compatibility of other tables with the observed data inferred from a monotonicity property of the permutation $p$-value.